cforlando/flags/README.md

 Other Considerations
 --------------------

-Arectangle is the standard flag shape.
-Keep the width–to–length proportions between 1:1.5 and 1:2.
+A rectangle is the standard flag shape.
+Keep the width–to–length proportions between 2:3 and 1:2.
-Canadian flags are usually 1:2; U.S. flags are usually 1:1.5 or 1:1.67.
+Canadian flags are usually 1:2; U.S. flags are usually 2:3 or 3:5.
 Square flags are unusual in North America.
 Abandon such rectangles only when meaningful.

 Flags wear.
 By retaining a rectangular shape and